IlluviumGame/IIPs/iips/iip-18.md

 - Locked ILV Yield - Counts to yield rewards after upgrading to v2 at the current weight.

-- Unlocked ILV Yield - N/A (Has not been 12 months since launch but will continue to count to yield rewards even after unlocked)
+- Unlocked ILV Yield - N/A (Has not been 12 months since launch but will continue to count to yield rewards even after unlocked).

 - Seed and Team - Automatically migrated to v2 and not counted towards yield.